inowas/jobmanager/README.md

 ```

 > NOTE: You need to replace the ip's in the inventory with the ip's you wrote down on vagrant provisioning.

+## Architecture Documentation

+## Role Documentation

+## Known Architecture Issues

+- If host ip changes it is not reflected to underlying service